Rover SD1: Design

 The new car was designed with simplicity of manufacture in mind in contrast to the P6, the design of which was rather complicated in areas such as the De Dion-type rear suspension.
-The SD1 used a well-known live rear axle instead.
-This different approach was chosen because surveys showed that although the automotive press was impressed by sophisticated and revolutionary designs the general buying public was not unless the results were good.
+The SD1 used a simple live rear axle instead.
+This different approach was chosen because surveys showed that although the automotive press was impressed by sophisticated and revolutionary designs, the general buying public was not unless the results were good.
 However, with the live rear axle came another retrograde step – the car was fitted with drum brakes at the rear.

 Rover's plans to use a new 2.2-litre DOHC 16-valve Slant-Four engine with Bosch L-Jetronic fuel injection were soon abandoned as BL management ruled that substantially redesigned versions of Triumph's six-cylinder engine were to power the car instead.
 The Rover V8 engine was fitted in the engine bay.
 The three-speed automatic gearbox was the BorgWarner 65 model.

 The dashboard of the SD1 features an air vent, unusually, directly facing the passenger.
 The display binnacle sits on top of the dashboard in front of the driver to aid production in left-hand drive markets, since it avoided the expense of producing two different dashboard mouldings for LHD and RHD versions.
 The air vent doubles as a passage for the steering-wheel column, and the "podular" display binnacle can be easily fitted on top of the dashboard on either the left or right-hand side of the car.
 This concept was not entirely new; it had also been used on the Range Rover and was used again on the Mk.1 Austin Metro, both of which were also designed by David Bache.
 The interior of the Series 1 was notable for its lack of wood embellishment in comparison to previous Rover saloons, with an extensive use instead of modern soft-feel plastics, and a new "skeletal" version of the Rover badge would appear on the bonnet - Bache was keen that the SD1 should make use of the latest industrial design trends and be a clean break from the past.